 Talk to your children about the funeral.
 Including them and give them choices to attend should they wish to and give them a chance to say goodbye.
 Freely talk about the person who has died and encourage the children to talk about their memories

 Different age children will grieve according to their developmental stage and understanding.

-Often children grief may be shown in their behaviour, distraught one minute them playing happily the next, this is all normal.
+Often children's grief may be shown in their behaviour, distraught one minute then playing happily the next; this is all normal.

 Inform the school about your children’s loss and ask your child what they would like to happen when they return to school.